 Running a marathon may be about the long haul, but that last stretch is what makes all the difference.
 Imagine your customer stuck in the office, and they check their phone in the 53 seconds timed break that they get.
 And see one missed call from an unknown number.
 They call back, but no one picks up.
 “Your delivery partner could not reach you.
 Your package will be delivered at a later date.” their message reads.
 They had no clue their delivery was due today, and now they’re infuriated.
 Their anger finds home in the only party they can blame- you.

 The works of your entire marketing team go down the drain because Mr. Delivery Guy failed at what is called a First Attempt Delivery.
-Your customer swears off your company and moves on to the next, only to have this endless cycle of last mile challenges repeat itself.
+Your customer swears off your company and moves on to the next, only to have this endless cycle of last-mile delivery challenges repeat itself.

 Last-mile deliveries: A costly affair